Our values: Security, safety, protection, justice

 Tough court procedures don’t necessarily make law-abiding citizens any safer, and can in fact have the opposite effect.
 A progressive government pursues bail reform, sentencing reform and juvenile justice reform to make it less likely that minor offenders turn into hardened criminals.
 Similarly, expungement of minor arrest or conviction records can also help prevent recidivism.

 The 1980s and 1990s “War on Drugs” took much discretion away from judges and enormously increased the length of sentences.
 Yet, research proves that treatment, rather than incarceration, is the most effective tactic to fight drug abuse.
 Diverting nonviolent drug offenders to treatment programs reduces recidivism and saves money.
 Similarly, mandatory minimum sentences should be relaxed so that judges can deliver real justice based on the actual circumstances of each case.
 While these “get tough” measures have been ineffective, real danger has come from the nearly unchecked proliferation of guns.
 Every single day, dozens of Americans are murdered, hundreds are shot, and nearly one thousand are robbed or assaulted with a gun.
-It’s just common sense to require a background check for all gun sales, preferably including fingerprinting and safety training, as well as to ban non-sporting equipment such as multiburst triggers and 3D printed guns.
+It’s just common sense to require a background check for all gun sales, preferably including fingerprinting and safety training, as well as to ban non-sporting equipment such as assault weapons, multiburst triggers and 3D printed guns.